NICHD-BSPC/intro-rnaseq-hpc/lessons/07_qc_fastqc_assessment.md

 ## Summary

-As our report only represents a subset of reads (chromosome 1) for `Mov10_oe_1.subset.fq`, which can skew the QC results.
+As our report only represents a subset of reads for `Mov10_oe_1.subset.fq`, which can skew the QC results.
 We encourage you to look at the [report for the full set of reads](../fastqc/Mov10oe_1-fastqc_report.html), and note how the QC results differ when using the entire dataset.

 If the quality of the raw data is acceptable, we can move on to the next step and quantify gene expression.
-Note that the quantification tools we use (salmon and STAR) are able to account for some of the quality issues that you may encounter like adapter contamination, vector contamination and low-quality bases at the ends of reads.
+Note that the quantification tools we use are able to account for some of the quality issues that you may encounter like adapter contamination, vector contamination and low-quality bases at the ends of reads.
 It is not necessary (any more) to perform a trimming step prior to quantification.

 ------------------------------------------------------------------------